supermarsx/diagnosticox/docs/guides/tracing.md

 For local CI-like runs the repository includes Grafana provisioning files under `.github/tracing/grafana/` which pre-provisions a Tempo datasource and a minimal Diagnosticox traces dashboard.
 When running Grafana in CI or locally mount that directory into the Grafana container at `/etc/grafana/provisioning` and `/var/lib/grafana/dashboards` so the dashboard and datasource are loaded automatically.

+Dashboard contents
+- The `Diagnosticox Traces` dashboard includes an interactive Trace panel (backed by Tempo) to inspect recent traces and spans, a placeholder timeseries panel for latency (p50/p95) if Prometheus metrics are available, and a stat panel intended to surface the failed-span ratio.
+These panels make it easier to validate observability in CI and local testing.

 Notes

 - The tracing bootstraps use dynamic imports (try/catch) so missing packages do not break the app.
 Install the required packages and configure exporters for full tracing.